HansonSoftware/haydenhanson.dev/src/posts/useful-pacman-tips.md

 sudo pacman -Syu tmux
 ```

-## Removing packages THE RIGHT WAY
+## Removing packages

+Let's do this the right way, using only `-R` isn't as good as you may think.

+Start using the following:

 ```sh
 sudo pacman -Rns tmux